-Sensor prints utilize a shared key between the software and the sensor to ensure that once the data comes to iMonnit it is guaranteed to be from the device identified by the sensor print.
-If this feature is purchased for the device (via iMonnit software) the devices data becomes impossible to spoof by any malicious device.
+Monnit SensorPrints software uses a shared key between the software and the sensor to ensure that once the data comes to iMonnit it is guaranteed to be from the device identified by the sensor "fingerprint" or encryption token.
+If this feature is purchased for the device (via iMonnit software), the device's data becomes impossible to spoof by any malicious device.

+VIII.
 SUPPORT

-For technical support and troubleshooting tips please visit our support library online at monnit.com/support/.
-If you are unable to solve your issue using our online support, email Monnit support at support@monnit.com/ with your contact information and a description of the problem, and a support representative will call you within one business day.
+For technical support and troubleshooting tips, please visit our support library at monnit.com/support/.
+If you are unable to solve your issue using our online support, email Monnit support at support@monnit.com/ with your contact information and a description of the problem.
+A support representative will call you within one business day.